top of page

 1980 Plymouth Turismo (#17)

 I bought this car for a few hundred dollars.
-It had a rotted freeze-out plug and leaked water like a sieve.
+It had a rotted freeze plug and leaked water like a sieve.
 The guy (Craig) who sold it to me was nice enough, but if you can picture a used car salesman in your head, you'll know exactly what this guy looked like!

 *Picture for reference only*